aws-samples/sqlservertools/README.md

-this Github is not longer updated forbetter expereince please check https://rdstools.info
+this Github is not longer updated for better expereince please check https://rdstools.info

 Try it here: https://srepimhwyj.us-east-1.awsapprunner.com/